KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 ![](../../assets/images-khiops-guides/covisualization/image44.JPG)

 Once the file location is filled, you have to choose the join key among the columns of the file and the dimension to which the data belongs.
-After the import (“Load datas” button), Khiops Covisualization displays these data in the “external data” view.
+After the import ("Load datas" button), Khiops Covisualization displays these data in the "external data" view.

 ![](../../assets/images-khiops-guides/covisualization/image45.JPG)

 ### Details on the format of external data files

 As presented above, the external data files are tab-separated value files.
 The text type has a special format.
 This format allows you to display multiple lines in a text field for an item.

 All characters are allowed, however three characters have a special role:

-  - The field separator : “\\t” (tab)
+  - The field separator : "\\t" (tab)

-  - The new line character : “\\n” (eol)
+  - The new line character : "\\n" (eol)

   - The beginning or end of field indicator : «"» (double-quote)